Skip to main content

 High-Fidelity Rehydration (Retrieval-First Synthesis)

-scoutstage is a legacy artifact slot — scout probe execution is disabled in the current iterative runtime, so no scout stage artifacts are produced. - Retrieval primitives (path lookup, array windows/sampling, keyword slices, top-K relevance) are used to build a bounded context pack from canonical execution data.
+• Stage artifacts are emitted in request-scoped internal storage (selection, execution, synthesis).
+The scout stage is a legacy artifact slot — scout probe execution is disabled in the current iterative runtime, so no scout stage artifacts are produced.

 Resume and Fork